bryanthowell-tableau/tableau_tools/README.md

                                     proj_name_or_luid: Optional[str] = None) -> etree.Element
     delete_views_from_user_favorites(view_name_or_luid_s: Union[List[str], str],
                                      username_or_luid: str, wb_name_or_luid: Optional[str] = None)

+### 1.10 Metadata (2019.3+)
+The Metadata methods are implemented under `TableauServerRest.metata` in `TableauServerRest`.
+They have not been fully tested in 5.0.0 release.

+Of note, there is a method for accessing the GraphQL API.
+Note that you send a string (please look at the Tableau GraphQL API documentation for examples of correct queries) but it will return back on object, representing the result of Python running `json.dumps()` on the resulting JSON string returned by GraphQL.

+    graphql(graphql_query: str) -> Dict

+### 1.11 Webhooks (2019.4+)
+The Webhooks methods are implemented under `TableauServerRest.webhooks` in `TableauServerRest`.
+They have not been fully tested in 5.0.0 release.

 ## 2 tableau_documents: Modifying Tableau Documents (for Template Publishing)
 tableau_documents implements some features that go beyond the Tableau REST API, but are extremely useful when dealing with a large number of workbooks or datasources, particularly for multi-tenented Sites.
 It also provides a mechanism for utilizing newly updated Hyper files generated by Extract API or Hyper API to update existing TWBX and TDSX files.
 These methods actually allow unsupported changes to the Tableau workbook or datasource XML.
 If something breaks with them, blame the author of the library and not Tableau Support, who won't help you with them.